 - Residents’ rights: Practices and policies that maintain the resident’s dignity; as well as policies regarding admission, transfer and discharge

 - Information and education: Referrals to long-term care programs; assistance in making informed decisions about long term care providers and education about residents’ rights in various long term care settings

 Click here for a fact sheet about federally mandated nursing home residents’ rights.

-Two organizations are subcontracted by PCA to provide ombudsman services in Philadelphia, based on geographic areas of the city.
+Two community partner organizations are subcontracted by PCA to provide ombudsman services in Philadelphia, based on geographic areas of the city.
 For information on ombudsman assistance:

 South, West or North Philadelphia

 Center for Advocacy for the Rights and Interests of the Elderly (CARIE): 215-545-5724; 1-800-356-3606 (toll-free) or online at www.carie.org

 1500 JFK Blvd., Suite 1500, Phila.
 19102

 5818 Germantown Ave., Phila.
 19144